Act Early Network

 - Act Early Forum: An email discussion forum and Act Early webinars.
 Click here to read more.

-- Act Early Ambassadors: Early identification champions in 25 states.
+- Act Early Ambassadors: Early identification champions in 29 states and one organization.
 Click here to read more.

-- Act Early State Systems Projects: 10 funded projects for improving early identification.
+- Act Early State Systems Projects: Seven funded projects for improving early identification.
 Click here to read more.